Why focus on a bioregion?

 Bioregions are the emergent boundaries expressed by nature

 We embrace the frame of the bioregion: that we are inhabitants of a more-than-human community in partnership with the landscape we live on.
 We are inspired by the indigenous communities who identify themselves by their local mountain, the nearest river, and the animals and plants they count as kin.
-We bow in gratitude to the visionaries of the bioregionalism movement, including Peter Berg and Gary Snyder, who named these ideas and shaped language to convey ancient values in a way that modern minds can understand.
+We bow in gratitude to the visionaries of the bioregionalism movement, including Peter Berg and Gary Snyder.
+Remembering the bioregion reminds us that we do this work with all our relations.